Counting common perpendicular arcs in negative curvature: Counting and equidistribution of common perpendiculars

-The following core theorem shows that the ordered pairs of initial and terminal tangent vectors of common perpendiculars of two locally finite equivariant families of convex sets in the universal cover $\wt M$ equidistribute towards the product of the skinning measures of the families.
+We will now prove that the ordered pairs of initial and terminal tangent vectors of common perpendiculars of two locally finite equivariant families of convex sets in $\wt M$ equidistribute towards the product of the skinning measures of the families.

 \btheo Let $\wt M$ be a complete simply connected Riemannian manifold with pinched sectional curvature at most $-1$.
 Let $\Ga$ be a nonelementary discrete group of isometries of $\wt M$.
-Let $\wt F:T^1\wt M\to\RR $ be a bounded $\Ga$-invariant H\"older-continuous function with positive critical exponent $\delta_F$.
-Let $\D^-=(D^-_i)_{i\in I^-}$ and $\D^+=(D^+_j)_{j\in I^+}$ be locally finite $\Ga$-equivariant families of nonempty proper closed convex subsets of $\wt M$.
-Assume that the Gibbs measure $m_{F}$ is finite and mixing for the geodesic flow.
+Let $\D^-=(D^-_i)_{i\in I^-}$ and $\D^+=(D^+_j)_{j\in I^+}$ be locally finite $\Ga$-equivariant families of nonempty proper closed locally convex subsets of $\wt M$.
+Assume that the Bowen-Margulis measure $\mBM$ is finite and mixing for the geodesic flow.
 Then

 for the weak-star convergence of measures on the locally compact space $T^1\wt M\times T^1\wt M$. \etheo